andywenk/page_performance/README.md

      http://www.nms.de: 475 ms
      http://www.beangie.de: 3857 ms

 It's also possible (and mostly more convenient) to put the URLs in a file.
 One URL per line.
 Then call the script like this:

     $ ./run_tests -o out -f file_with_urls -s -i -r 3

+You can use the '#' character at the beginning of a line for comments.

 Example output (file)
 ---------------------